pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### <a id='kaniko-creates'></a> Creates

-A taskrun.tekton.dev which provides configuration to a Tekton ClusterTask to build an image with kaniko.
+A taskrun.tekton.dev which provides configuration to the Tekton Task `kaniko-build` which builds an image with kaniko.

 This template uses the [lifecycle: tekton](https://cartographer.sh/docs/v0.6.0/lifecycle/) flag to create new immutable objects rather than updating the previous object.